Seedling and Seed Storage

 Storing Container-Grown Seedlings

-Immediately upon receiving order, remove the plants from the box and stand them upright; otherwise, new growth will grow vertically forming a crook in the stem.
+Immediately upon receiving order, remove the plants from the box and stand them upright in a 5 gallon bucket; otherwise, new growth will grow vertically forming a crook in the stem.
 For best results plant immediately, but with proper care they can be held for several weeks.
 Store them in light shade, and protect them from wind.
 Set the containers above the ground (i.e. on 2-inch by 4-inch boards) or the roots will quickly grow into the soil.
 Water until the soil is saturated three times a week.
 Fertilize once a week by adding one tablespoon of 12-12-12 (or similar fertilizer) to each gallon of irrigation water.

 Storing Stratified Seed